.

 Laboratory Activities:

-During the laboratory work hours there will be specialists in different research areas conducting sample analysis.
+Specialists in different research areas will conduct sample analysis during laboratory work hours.
 Citizen scientists are encouraged to watch and experiment with these tasks.
-All processes will be accompanied by in-depth explanations of their importance to the project and for the preservation of past cultural heritage in general.
+All processes will be accompanied by in-depth explanations of their importance to the project and the preservation of past cultural heritage.

 Life in the Field